Ray-D-Song/Ray-D-Song.github.io/src/content/blog/en/vitest-unit-test.md

 import { mount } from '@vue/test-utils'
 import { vDebounce } from '../directives'

-// 使用 defineComponent 定义测试组件
+// Define the test component using defineComponent
-// 该 api 除了 template 作为字符串传递外
-// 还可以使用 tsx 获得更好的代码提示
+// In addition to passing the template as a string
-const tc = defineComponent({
+// You can also use tsx to get better code hints const tc = defineComponent({
   setup() {
     const num = ref(0)